 The Initial Reactions

-Despite the mixed feelings about Brexit, we are on our way to exiting the EU.
+Despite the mixed feelings about Brexit for dentists, we are on our way to exiting the EU.

 The initial reactions were pretty considerable, and the drop in the pound value has not shown any sign of a strong recovery – yet.
 Dropping from a pre-brexit value of around $1.55 to around $1.31 as I write this guide.